schutera/DeepLearningLecture_Schutera/Tutorials/README.md

 Cheatsheet
 Jupyter Notebook Getting started
-Questions? mark.schutera@kit.edu
+Questions? mark.schutera@kit.edu / mark.schutera@mailbox.org

-1. You need to install anaconda and than start the anaconda prompt
+1. You need to install anaconda and then start the anaconda prompt

 2. Create a virtual env